Lecturer in the Discipline of Strategic Communication

-Dr. Kevin Visconti earned his Ph.D. at the University of Miami, his M.A. at Georgetown University, and his B.S. at New York University.
-Upon completing his Post Doctorate at Northeastern University, he served as Manager of Global Change Management for Bluewolf Group, an international technology consulting firm based in Manhattan, working with clients around the world.
+Dr. Kevin Visconti is the 2018 winner of the Dean's Excellence Award for Faculty in the School of Professional Studies at Columbia University.
+Kevin earned his Ph.D. at the University of Miami, his M.A. at Georgetown University, and his B.S. at New York University.
+Upon completing his Post Doctorate at Northeastern University, Dr. Visconti served as Manager of Global Change Management for Bluewolf Group, an international technology consulting firm based in Manhattan, working with clients around the world.
 Most recently, he was Program Director and Lecturer of Business Communication at Santa Clara University.

 He is a marathoner, skier, hiker, fly fisherman, and soccer player; however, his proudest sporting achievement came several years ago when he won an ax-throwing championship, much to the surprise of family, friends, and perhaps even himself.